apache/cordova-mobile-spec/README.md

 # under the License.
 #
 -->
-# Mobile Spec Suite
+# Cordova Mobile Spec Suite

-This repository contains a special Cordova app that provides a set of automated & manual tests that test Cordova core functionality.
-See the [`README.md` in `/cordova-mobile-spec`](createmobilespec/README.md) for details on how to set it up.
+This `cordova-mobile-spec` repository can be used to create a Cordova app that provides a set of automated & manual tests that test Cordova core functionality.

+## Overview

+This repository has 3 parts:

+1. This main folder is a Cordova app "template" (`config.xml` and `www`) that includes implementations of various functionalities that Cordova supports (battery, events, keyboard, lazyloadjs, splashscreens, sql, storage, misc) that can manually be tested, some benchmarks, and a link to the automated and manual tests installed plugins offer (`cdvtests/index.html`).

+2. There are 4 plugins as well: `cordova-plugin-echo`, `cordova-plugin-mobilespec-tests`, `cordova-plugin-thirdparty-tests` and `cordova-plugin-whitelist`.

+3. The `createmobilespec` folder includes a script/CLI to create a Cordova app

+    1. using the locally installed Cordova CLI, the currently up to date (published on npm) platforms and plugins (including their tests!), and the 4 local plugins from 2) (mode `--global`) or
+    2. using local checkouts (via `cordova-coho`) of all these (CLI, tools, platforms, plugins...) or
+    3. with several other modes (to e.g. use plugman and /bin/create instead of the CLI)

+The end result is a folder `../mobilespec` with a Cordova app that can be installed on devices.
+It can be used for some manual testing with the functionality offered by 1) or run the tests additionally provided by the plugins.

 ## Usage

-After setting this project up, you can ...
+See the [`README.md` in `/createmobilespec`](createmobilespec/README.md) for usage instruction on how to create the project.

 ### Cordova Plugin File-Transfer Tests